Geometric Learning and Finsler Metrics in Weighted Projective Spaces: Clustering in Weighted Projective Spaces

 \section{Clustering in Weighted Projective Spaces}

 This section presents a hierarchical clustering algorithm tailored for the weighted projective space \(\P_{\q}\), employing the Finsler metric \( d_F([z], [w]) \) to define distances between points.
-The algorithm exploits the intrinsic geometry of \(\P_{\q}\), characterized by the weights \(\q = (q_0, q_1, \dots, q_n)\), to partition data into clusters, leveraging the true metric properties of \( d_F([z], [w]) \), as established previously.
+The algorithm exploits the intrinsic geometry of \(\P_{\q}\), characterized by the weights \(\q = (q_0, q_1, \dots, q_n)\), to partition data lying in the open locus \(\P_{\q}^{\circ}\) where all coordinates are nonzero, leveraging the true metric properties of \( d_F([z], [w]) \) established in \cref{lem-7}.
 While our prior work utilized the dissimilarity measure \( d([z], [w]) \) \cite{2024-3}, the use of \( d_F([z], [w]) \) offers a rigorous metric framework for clustering.